See previous post on using a pressing ham to press parts of garments that go over the curved areas of our bodies.

 – – –

-Kwik Sew 3571 is a pattern for making a pressing ham, seam roll, and ironing board cover.
+Kwik Sew 3571 was a pattern for making a pressing ham, seam roll, and ironing board cover, sadly now out of print.

 Ironing board cover

-Here are free written instructions for making your own ironing board cover.
+Here are free written instructions from Debbie Colgrove for making your own ironing board cover.

 Here’s a video by Lori Griffiths about making a pressing ham.